A 5-day road trip itinerary for the Great Ocean Road

 Notes: Free WiFi

-- Drive via Bells Beach to Point Roadknight Beach (near Anglesea) and cook up breakfast
+On day two, drive via Bells Beach to Point Roadknight Beach (near Anglesea) and cook up a yummy breakfast out of the van!

 - Otherwise, 10 minutes down in the direction of the Great Ocean Road, hop out at Laneway 73 and get your fix of amazing Ozzie coffee!